xgenereux/xgenereux.github.io/_posts/2199-01-01-future-post.md

 Perpendicular lines
 =====
 A fact about lines, taught midway through highschool where I live, is that two lines with slope $m$ and $-1/m$ are perpendicular.
 As it is often the case with simple facts, we can show this in many different ways by using more or less justified techniques.
-In this document, I want to explore the difference between what I understand by a *justified proof* and a *motivated proof*.
+In this document, I want to explore different proofs that are well justified and motivated.

 Finally, in these notes I will assume that the lines of our problem all pass through the origin.
 Most proofs use the argument that translation doesn't change angles which I think is fair to assume.